 As I’ve earlier written, To Understand Portuguese Wines, One Must First Understand the People.

-In world history, Portugal was invaded by the Romans, who left so many artifacts behind that one can’t escape their presence, anywhere in the country.
+In world history, Portugal was invaded by the Romans (like the rest of Europe).
+When they pulled out, they left many artifacts behind whose presence can’t be escaped, anywhere in the country.

 One of those artifacts that captured my imagination is the amphora.

 When visiting Carmim Winery, winemaker Rui Veladas took us into the large dining room (above), where guests are entertained in very grand style.
 Lining the wall, which is opposite the doorway, were large amphoras left behind from the days of Roman captivity.

 In the US and other new world countries, seeing an original Roman amphora is going to be a very rare occurrence.
 In Europe, however, this is going to be a bit more matter-of-fact.
 These artifacts have existed in these countries since the Romans first arrived.
 Julius Caesar marched his 30,000 soldiers up the Tagus.
 This is a major river, found at the port of Lisbon and the Atlantic Ocean, the river which also separates Portugal and Spain).
 Once Portugal was captured by Julius Caesar and his army [Julius is seen above in the image, with the halo he’s finally negotiated], today’s Portugal was then called “Lusitania.”
 This was an ancient Roman province, which included approximately all of modern Portugal south of the Douro River, as well as part of modern Spain.